decaporg/decap-cms/website/content/docs/gridsome.md

 npm add netlify-cms gridsome-plugin-netlify-cms @gridsome/source-filesystem @gridsome/transformer-remark
 ```

-Now that the plugins are installed, it's now time to setup the right configuration.
-Open the `gridsome.config.js` file and make sure it looks like this:
+Now that the plugins are installed, it's time to setup the configuration.
+Open the `gridsome.config.js` file and update its content to:

 ```js
 module.exports = {